TatianaTylosky/launch-your-first-website/guide.md

 ##Add **extra style** to your page

 Let's add the final touches to get your site looking beautful now that we have the formatting down.
-If you've already picked out an appropriate cover image, you can uses a popular design tool called [Adobe Kuler](https://color.adobe.com/) to help pick a color scheme from the image.
+If you've already picked out an appropriate cover image, you can uses a popular design tool called <a href="https://color.adobe.com/" target="_blank">Adobe Kuler</a> to help pick a color scheme from the image.
 You can then use the background-color property in your CSS to add colors to element backgrounds in your code.
 Colors in CSS are usually represented as hex code.
 This is in a format like #FFFFFF, with the leading # mark indicating that the value is hex. #000000 is hex for black and #FFFFFF is hex for white.

 1. Change your footer color.
 Here's an example for the background-color property that'll turn your footer red: